 About Pumas

-The puma (Puma concolor) — also known as the cougar, mountain lion, panther and catamount — lives in 23 countries in the Americas.
-Despite its wide range, the puma remains poorly understood and its numbers are thought to be declining overall.
+The puma (Puma concolor) — also known as the cougar, mountain lion, panther, and catamount — lives in 23 countries in the Americas.
+Despite its wide range, the puma remains poorly understood in many areas and its numbers are thought to be declining overall.
 Together, we are creating a new image of pumas, one that is integral to the landscapes and ecosystems supporting human communities in the Americas.
-Whether through research, monitoring, education or outreach, Panthera positions coexistence between pumas and people at the center of conservation.
+Whether through research, monitoring, education, or outreach, Panthera positions coexistence between pumas and people at the center of conservation.

-Our goal is that, by 2030, puma populations are increasing or stable in five key transcontinental strongholds containing different subspecies, and the species' range has expanded by 1%.
-This will be achieved by facilitating the deployment of proven conflict-mitigation measures in 10% of range countries, securing functional connectivity within each of the population strongholds, and supporting the development and implementation of conservation policies that reduce direct threats to puma survival.
+Our Puma Program's goal is that, by 2030, puma populations are increasing or stable in five key transcontinental strongholds containing different subspecies, and that the puma’s range has expanded by 1,167,856 square km (or 450,912 square miles).
+This will be achieved by facilitating the deployment of proven conflict-mitigation measures at large scales, securing functional connectivity between population strongholds, and supporting the development and implementation of conservation policies that reduce direct threats to puma survival.

 Nature's Brokers